Would you know if your dog had a yeast infection?

 Keeping your dog clean helps and bathing them with a shampoo that cleans away yeast.

-Look for a shampoo containing malacetic acid as this helps to wipe out yeast.
+Look for a shampoo containing malacetic acid as this helps to wipe out the yeast.

 In addition, feed a diet that minimizes itchiness and is low in ingredients that would make the skin an extra tasty place for yeast to live.